pangaea-data-publisher/nerc-importer/README.md

 # nerc-importer
-Python client for harvesting terms from NERC terminology server.
+Python client for importing terms from the BODC NERC terminology server.Collection to be imported from the server can be specified in config/import.ini.
 ## Usage
 ```
 can be executed from command line